 Feedback from teachers suggests that Press Pass motivates students to become more critical of the material they read, and, consequently, become more critically aware of their own writing style.

 A key element of Press Pass is the national writing and photojournalism competition.
-Schools are asked to select a maximum of three pieces in each of five categories (news, sport, features, comment and photo journalism) for entry to the national competition.
-The winners are selected by a panel of eminent editors and journalists, chaired by Prof John Horgan, the former Press Ombudsman.
-The closing date for entry to this year’s competition is January 31st 2017.
+Schools can submit entries in the six categories – news, sport, features, comment, school newspaper, and photo journalism .
+The winners are selected by a panel of eminent editors and journalists, chaired by Prof. Michael Foley.
+The closing date for next year’s competition is March 22nd 2024 Finalists will be announced in late April.